How to Apply

 After your application has been submitted

 The School operates a rolling admissions procedure and we will deal with your application as soon as it arrives from UCAS.
-Once your application has been submitted, it takes approximately 1 week to reach the School of Law.
-We will make a decision on your application as quickly as possible.
+We will make a decision on your application as quickly as possible, however it may take up to one week.

 After we have assessed your application